 Pitifully, it was burned down in 896AD during the rebellion wars that followed.
 It was recorded that it took two months until the fire was finally put out.
 What remained were just the huge foundations of the palace, some of which can still be seen in the Daming Palace National Heritage Park now.

 Daming Palace's Restoration and Promotion

-Three years ago, Xian local government passed a scheme to restore the Daming Palace and got the approval of Chinese central government.
-Soon The Daming Palace Heritage Site Preservation Revelation Project came out with details.
-According to DMGYZ website, the project is a perfect integration between preservation of ancient cultural heritage and construction of ecological landscape.
-It will become a masterpiece of China royal palace, accommodating citizens' needs of recreation, residence and environment, and mirroring the international standards for improving the humanistic ambience and building up new urban districts.
+Three years ago, Xi'an local government passed a scheme to restore the Daming Palace and got the approval of the Chinese central government.
+Soon the Daming Palace Heritage Site Preservation Revelation Project came out with details.
+According to the DMGYZ website, the project is a perfect integration between the preservation of ancient cultural heritage and construction of ecological landscape.
+It will become a masterpiece of China royal palace, accommodating citizens' needs of recreation, residence, and environment, and mirroring the international standards for improving the humanistic ambiance and building up new urban districts.

 To make Daming Palace known to more, Xi'an municipal government has built a Daming Palace Pavilion, a miniature of the real palace, in the Shanghai Expo Park.
 Reportedly, 800,000 visitors have toured the pavilion and many said it was marvelous and wanted to make a Xi'an tour to see the real Daming Palace.